 business.

-The XT documentation says: java -Dcom.jclark.xsl.sax.parser=your-sax-driver com.jclark.xsl.sax.Driver source stylesheet result
+Up to table of content Invoking XT from the command lineMike Brown The XT documentation says: java -Dcom.jclark.xsl.sax.parser=your-sax-driver com.jclark.xsl.sax.Driver source stylesheet result

 Do not use the above command line as-is.
 If you are using XP